-Thank you for your interest in the Master of Rehabilitation Counseling Program.
+Thank you for your interest in the Master of Clinical Rehabilitation Counseling Program.
 UT Southwestern is a dynamic and diverse learning community that welcomes hundreds of students from around the world each year.
 As you prepare your application, here are some important tips to remember.

 You’ll need to complete all of the program prerequisites, even if you’ve earned a medical degree in another country.

 We need original transcripts translated into English from each college or university you’ve attended.
 Please mail these original transcripts—not notarized copies—to the UT Southwestern Admissions Office, 5323 Harry Hines Blvd., Dallas, TX 75390-9162.
 Please keep copies of the transcripts you send because we’ll own the originals and won't be able to provide duplicates.

 We also need an independent evaluation of your transcripts if you received your degree from a university outside of the United States.
 Please send these evaluations to the Admissions Office before the application deadline.
 The evaluation should include subject breakdown, semester credit hours, and grade for each undergraduate course.
 Here are contact details for some frequently used commercial evaluation agencies: